mattermost/docs/source/getting-started/admin-onboarding-tasks.rst

 - `The right people see and do the right things in Mattermost <#configure-user-permissions>`__.
 - `Users can sign in to Mattermost quickly and easily <#configure-user-authentication>`__.

 We also encourage you to explore all of the settings available in the System Console.
-See our `Configuration Settings <https://docs.mattermost.com/configure/configuration-settings.html>`__ documentation for details on all supported options.
+See our `configuration settings <https://docs.mattermost.com/configure/configuration-settings.html>`__ documentation for details on all supported options.

 .. tip::